A Conversation with RJ Starr

 You have named and formalized a number of structural models within the framework.
 What makes something worthy of being formalized rather than remaining a descriptive observation?

-Actually, three specific things: First, it has to appear reliably across different people, contexts, cultures, and circumstances.
+Three specific things.
+First, it has to appear reliably across different people, contexts, cultures, and circumstances.
 It cannot be an idiosyncratic pattern.
 Second, it has to have structural integrity: the components need to relate to each other in a consistent and specifiable way, not simply co-occur loosely.
 Third, naming it has to do real work.
 If formalizing a pattern gives researchers, clinicians, and readers a more precise way to recognize and discuss something that was previously diffuse or unnamed, then the formalization earns its place.
 If it is simply labeling something that already has a perfectly adequate name, it adds nothing.

 What can Psychological Architecture explain that existing frameworks do not adequately address?

 The primary contribution is integration.
 Existing frameworks tend to be domain-specific.
-They explain emotion well, or cognition well, or identity development reasonably well, but they do not give you a structural account of how those domains interact and how failures cascade across them.
+They explain emotion well, or cognition well, or identity development reasonably well, but they do not always give a structural account of how those domains interact and how failures cascade across them.

 Where are the current limits of the framework?
 What are you still working to account for?